maximilionus/freetype-envision/README.md

 ## Build
-The repository also contains a Makefile for building the project archive for further distribution via package managers.
-Note that this archive does not contain the main script!
+The repository also contains a GNU Make - Makefile for building the project archive for further distribution via package managers.
+Note that this archive does not contain the main script, as all file handling is expected to be done by the package manager!
 The final build made by this method is distributed with each release.

-Archive naming: `freetype-envision-X.Y.Z.tar.gz`, where:
-- `X.Y.Z` stands for current version

 To create the release archive:
 1. Execute:
     ```sh
     $ make
     ```
-2. Final archive will be placed in `dist/` directory.
+2. Final archive will be placed in `dist/` directory with name `freetype-envision-X.Y.Z.tar.gz`, where:
+    - `X.Y.Z` stands for current version